StockNews Manual

 The question: Does Alibaba Cloud's AI trajectory justify a cloud-appropriate SOTP multiple?

 The AWS analogue: Amazon disclosed AWS operating income in Q1 2015 (~$6B revenue, ~25% OPM).
 Pre-disclosure, AWS was embedded in AMZN's "Other" segment.
-The market re-rated AMZN ~30%† within 12 months of initial disclosure.
-Alibaba Cloud is at analogous scale and stage.
-The precedent is exact.
-The bottleneck is management willingness, not business readiness.
+The market re-rated AMZN ~30%† within 12 months.
+Alibaba Cloud is now past the business-readiness gate AWS had crossed in 2015 — +40% external growth, ~9% and rising margin, AI at 30% of external.
+The only missing element vs. the AWS precedent is the full standalone P&L disclosure (L1E.3).
+The business is ready; management transparency is the last gate.

 L1C — Regulatory Normalization Completeness